madalinpopa/ubuntu-server-automation/README.md

     ansible_port: "{{ ssh_port }}"
 ```

+This task hardens the SSH configuration by setting the following options:

+- `Protocol 2`: Specifies that only SSH protocol version 2 should be used.
+- `PermitRootLogin no`: Disables root login via SSH.
+- `PasswordAuthentication no`: Disables password authentication.
+- `AllowUsers {{ username }}`: Specifies the user allowed to log in via SSH.
+- `Port {{ ssh_port }}`: Specifies the SSH port to use.
+- `PubkeyAuthentication yes`: Enables public key authentication.
+- `ClientAliveInterval 300`: Sends a null packet to the client every 300 seconds.
+- `ClientAliveCountMax 0`: Disables client alive messages.
+- `MaxAuthTries 3`: Limits the number of authentication attempts.
+- `LogLevel VERBOSE`: Sets the log level to VERBOSE.
+- `MaxStartups 10:30:60`: Limits the number of concurrent unauthenticated connections.

 3. Create a new file `main.yml` in the `roles/security/handlers/` directory with the following content:

 ```yaml